-An example of assets that some today include under attack surface management are IoT devices that, for the time being, however, are less used and thus less top of mind as part of the enterprise attack surface, compared to, for example, assets and workloads in the cloud.
+An example of assets that some today include under ASM are IoT devices that, for the time being, however, are less used and thus less top of mind as part of the enterprise attack surface, compared to, for example, assets and workloads in the cloud.
 But once you have an IoT (Internet of Things) project in production, it is already harder to overlook those devices as parts of your overall attack surface.
 So the term evolves, and not everyone understands it the same way.

 We also see that everything related to third and even fourth parties (think of third-party risk management, supplier risk management, vendor risk management, and software supply chains) is increasingly included in the attack surface.

 To summarize, the definitions and descriptions vary depending on the period in which they have been drafted, as the underlying reality is constantly evolving.
 Reality is dynamic, and digital business reality is even more so.
 Whatever the case may be, the enterprise attack surface is getting larger.
 And that, of course, is important to the aspect of management and certainly not just a matter of a wider pallet of asset types and the increase in internet-facing assets.

 Research firm Gartner placed attack surface expansion at the forefront of its Top Security and Risk Management Trends list for 2022, which it announced in March 2022.